Contributing

 GitHub Repository

-Browse the source code, fork the project, and submit pull requests.
+Browse stable source on main, fork the project, and submit pull requests.

 Found an issue?
 Open a GitHub issue with a clear description of the problem.